mwiertlewski/mwiertlewski.github.io/README.md

-# Surface haptics lab (Michael Wiertlewski)
+# Mechanical Intelligence Lab (Michael Wiertlewski)

 The website uses Jekyll and Github pages to provide custom content.
 You can download the structure and play with it as you'd like.
-The pages, project and publications can directly be added to Github by navigating to the right folder and then creating a `New file` with the right structure (see below) and the right filename.
-Once the file is saved it will automatically update the repo and the website (it might take few minutes).
+The pages, project and publications can directly be added to Github by navigating to the relevant folder and then creating a `New file` with the right structure (see below) and the right filename.
+Once the file is saved it will automatically update the repository and the website (it might take few minutes).

 The pages are formatted using the super easy Markdown language.
 A useful cheatsheet showing what can be done with Markdown can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).